 How can Ellie soar through the air when all she feels like doing is falling hard?

-Here’s video of Sarah Hendrickson greeting my guests at the Launch Party for GRAVITY!
+Here’s video of Sarah Hendrickson, Olympic Ski Jumper and member of the US Women’s Ski Team, greeting my guests at the Launch Party for GRAVITY!

 Praise for Gravity: